fixm-ccb/FIXM-Core-4.2.0-testing/docs/how-to-create-application/create-templates.md

     ![Image](.//media/image138.png)

     Sparx EA automatically displays any associations between classes you add to a diagram.
 Above you will notice this for the existing associations “flightType” and “flightIdentification”.
-To improve the readability of your diagrams, it is recommended you hide (not delete[28]) these associations.
+To improve the readability of your diagrams, it is recommended you hide (not delete<sup><a href="#how-to-create-application/create-templates&id=notes">[5]</a></sup>) these associations.

 3. Right click on the any existing associations you do not want to show in your diagram and choose “Visibility” and then “Hide Connector”.